dockstore/dockstore-documentation/docs/getting-started/getting-started-with-notebooks.rst

 You don't have a notebook in GitHub
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't have a notebook in GitHub `and` Google Colab, navigate to Google Colab and create a new notebook by clicking on File > New notebook.
+If you don't have a notebook in GitHub *nor* Google Colab, navigate to Google Colab and create a new notebook by clicking on File > New notebook.
 Edit your new notebook if you like.

 If you already have a notebook in Google Colab, proceed to the next step.